clarkbw/addon-pathfinder/README.md

-# Toolbar Buttons Package for the Add-on SDK
+# Toolbar Buttons Package for Mozilla's Add-on SDK
 by Erik Vold

 The toolbarbutton module in this package allows one to easily create toolbar